izikeros/blog/content/posts/posts/2025/2025-06-30-practitioners-guide-to-test-suite-automation-with-github-copilot-agent.md

 After publishing my article on [building truly complete test suites](https://claude.ai/chat/link-to-previous-article), I received dozens of questions about the practical implementation details.
 "How exactly do you craft those prompts?"
 "What's the specific workflow for behavioral auditing?"
 "Can you show me the actual commands you use?"

 This follow-up article is my attempt to answer those questions with concrete, battle-tested examples.
 I'll walk you through the exact techniques I use daily, complete with prompts, workflows, and real-world examples from my own codebases.
-This isn't theoretical—these are the precise methods that helped me transform our test suite from a coverage-chasing exercise into a robust quality assurance system.
+This isn't theoretical - these are the precise methods that helped me transform our test suite from a coverage-chasing exercise into a robust quality assurance system.

 ## Setting Up Your Environment